Learning Songs in the Books

 Learn songs from each other.
 This is the best way to learn the tunes!
 The book is designed for group singing.
 When you take part in singing with others, it is easy to pick up the tune as you go along, because you have the lyrics right in front of you.

 There are hundreds of monthly song circles and sing-alongs held all over North America on a monthly or in some cases a weekly basis.
 Many of these are listed on this site in a special directory.
 In addition many people sing regularly together in their faith communities, schools, camps, and community centers.

 But this doesn't have to happen in a formal sing-along.
 It happens all the time informally in families and among friends.

-Learn from CDs & mp3 downloads.
-You can also learn songs by listening to them on CDs and your MP3 service.
-By buying these you support the artists who created and are spreading all these terrific songs!
 Wherever possible we have listed the recordings under the songs in the book by the person or group that wrote the song.
-(We even tell you how many frets to capo up on your guitar to play along.)
+(We often even tell you how many frets to capo up on your guitar to play along.)
 We have tried where possible to also identify some of the most important or easiest to learn from recordings by other artists.
-There are links on this site to the websites of the artists who made these songs.
+You can find lists of songs composed or recorded by a given musician on our Artist Search

 Rise Up Singing Teaching CDs.
-Over the 3-4 years after Rise Up Singing was published, Annie produced a series of teaching recordings that contain the melody to each song in that songbook.
+For 3-4 years after Rise Up Singing was published, Annie produced a series of special recordings that contain the melody to each song in that songbook.
 Annie sings on the majority of the CDs but some feature other wonderful singers like John Roberts, Pat Humphries, John McCutcheon, Magpie, and Kim & Reggie Harris.